Alainel27/Software_Engineer_CA/Features List.md

 ## Counselling

 - Anonymous chat with a Counsellor / Psychotherapist
     - Booking time with them help with college life

+# Documentation

+- Took the main features of the applications we looked at for Product Vision ( Mnoodle, Slack )
+- Intial List was created with ideas plus our own and how we wanted the applpication to function for all members of the college not just students